mienaikoe/ziyu/Chapters/3-6-Chapter20.md

   - This brings Linyu closer to Antikan, which lets hae see.
   - Linyu can transmit information to Melna now.
     - Linyu can use numbers on their pendants to encrypt messages.
-    - Linyu can route Heikoans to Ulukoma
+    - Linyu can route Heikoi to Ulukoma
       - If Linyu uncovers that they're now immortal

 - Linyu/Pomri encounter Setre who fills them in about Ulukoma
   - and the invulnerability of Kanosin
     - They would still want to go to Shaki to tell the world about Holrag's betrayal.
 -->

 <!--
   "Ramne.
 Who is Ramne?"